-This all-purpose tomato sauce is perfect for pasta, on pizza, or as a base for other sauces and stews.
+This all-purpose tomato sauce recipe is perfect for pasta, on pizza, or as a base for other sauces and stews.
 Why spend money on store brands when you can throw this together using pantry staple ingredients?

 Making tomato sauce from scratch isn’t going to keep me from aging, but any moment that forces me to slow down for a moment and simply… be… I’m going to take it.